 - Organization Name

 - Is your organization a chapter of a larger organization?

 - Does your organization work with minors (youth under the age of 18)?

 - Acknowledgment of Alcohol and Illegal Drug Policy

 - Advisor Name, Department, Georgia Tech Email, Phone Number

 3) Advisor Registration Form

-After submitting the New Organization Charter Form, you should send the following link to your Advisor: Link will be posted on August 30th
+After submitting the New Organization Charter Form, you should send the following link to your Advisor: You can access the RSO Advisor Agreement Form HERE

 This Advisor Registration Form collects the necessary details from your potential advisor and requires their acknowledgment of the Roles and Responsibilities of an Advisor.
 This form must be submitted by your Advisor.
 To submit the form, they must log in to their profile in Engage.

 After Step 3, the Center for Student Engagement will create your organization's Engage portal.